copono/python-rq-sklearn-minimal/README.md

-# python-rq-hello
+# python-rq minimal app

-Hello world app using redis pub/sub.
-Based on the rq site example [here](https://python-rq.org/docs/)
+Minimal app using redis pub/sub.
+Based on the rq site example [here](https://python-rq.org/docs/).

-The app sends a redis queue job to the worker, which counts the words in a website.
-Then the app prints that number.
+This app sends a redis queue job to the worker, which counts the words in a website.
+The app prints the result of the jobs immediately after the job submissions, which should result in `none` as output.
+Then it waits five seconds and prints the result after the worker has finished the job.

 ## Setup